-Studying political science at Calvin College means going beyond partisan and ideological divisions to give students a new way of seeing how political systems work—and how they should work.
+Studying political science at Calvin University means going beyond partisan and ideological divisions to give students a new way of seeing how political systems work—and how they should work.

 You will develop skills in reading comprehension, quantitative analysis, oral and written communication, and you will be challenged to engage the study of politics by considering how faith can impact political institutions and public policy in a way that promotes justice throughout society.
 Our courses will help provide you a balanced and comprehensive understanding of politics, policy, and political inquiry.

 International Relations Major